Travelport-Ukraine/uapi-json/README.md

 ### Auth object
 <a name="auth"></a>
 `username`, `password`, `targetBranch` and `pcc` should be set in `auth` object and provided by Travelport.
-Optional `OverridePcc` is a PCC on which are transaction executed.
+Optional `emulatePcc` is a PCC on which are transaction executed.
 This PCC needs to have set SVCB field in the AAT profile.

 There are 3 types of `debug` mode: